 Northern Michigan University

-Northern Michigan University is a public college in Marquette, Michigan and has been named to the Best 100 Online Colleges and Best Colleges for Adults award lists.
+Northern Michigan University is a public college in Marquette, Michigan, and has been named to the Best Online Colleges: Midwest and Best Colleges for Adults award lists.
 Its online program features 9 online degree options.
 The part-time student body is 854 students.
 The in-state on-campus net price to attend is $15,042 and the per-credit hour charge is $465.
 The school offers weekend/evening classes, credit for military training, credit for life experiences, academic counseling services, career services, and more.

 - Distance education:Yes

 - Post-master's certificates:No